jamen/js-packages/packages/dist-js/readme.md

-# dist-js (WIP)
+# dist-js

 > Create dist version of your JS.

-Combines multiple tools for easily creating dist version of your JS.
+Combines tools for adding comptibility and optimizations to your js compiler's output.

 ```
-$ dist-js -f dist/app.js
+$ dist-js dist/app.js
 ```

 This will

-- Run `babel` with `babel-preset-env`
+- Manage a sourcemap file that comes beside an input file
-- Run `uglify-es` on the results of babel
+- Run `babel` with `babel-preset-env` on the input
-- Create `.js.map` beside the output
+- Run `uglify-es` on the results

 ## Install